GMasalta/logApp-Masalta/README.md

-# logApp-Masalta
+# logApp-scaling-octo

-For Practice 06
+This repo is for Practice Set 5-06